eminyilmazz/tfm2-real-teams-and-rosters/README.md

 ### ⚠️ Data Freshness

-- **Data is from 2026 Spring split** - May not include latest transfers and roster changes
+- **Data is from early 2026** - May not include latest transfers and roster changes
 - New recruits from Summer split may be missing

 ### Data Quality Notes